Schlock (film): Production

 Shot in the summer of 1971, but not released until 1973, Schlock is the first credited film by John Landis, who also starred in the title role.
 The feature-length parody of 1950s monster movies was shot in 12 days in the Los Angeles area and had a budget of approximately $60,000, half of which came from Landis' personal savings.
 Aside from being Landis' first project as a director, the film is also notable for being one of the first jobs for makeup artist Rick Baker.

 Release and reception

 Landis could not find a distributor interested in releasing the film until 1972 when it came to the attention of Johnny Carson.
 Carson loved the film and booked Landis as a guest on The Tonight Show, where clips were shown.
 It subsequently got released theatrically in the United States by Jack H. Harris Enterprises.
 It opened in Hollywood on December 12, 1973 and in West Germany on September 17, 1982.

 The film helped the early careers of both John Landis and Rick Baker.
 However, Landis has described the film as "terrible".
-It holds a 75% score on Rotten Tomatoes.

 Home media

 The film was released on DVD by Anchor Bay Entertainment on October 2, 2001 and on Blu-ray by Arrow Films on October 16, 2018.
-The Blu-ray contains a restoration of the film from the Original camera negative and interviews and TV spots, as bonus features.
+The Blu-ray contains a restoration of the film from the original camera negative and interviews and TV spots as bonus features.